jhphillips1029/freshInstall/README.md

 <h1>For Fresh Linux Mint Install</h1>
-<p>I had to do a fresh install of Linux Mint 20 on my laptop a while ago, so I wrote this script to reinstall all of my pertinent programs.</p>
+<p>I had to do a fresh install of Linux Mint 20 on my laptop a while ago, so I wrote this script to reinstall all of my pertinent programs, and I figured it might help anyone with similar interests.</p>
 <p>Installs Include:</p>
 <ul>
 	<li>VIM</li>